ncsu-cga/research.package/_pages/survey.md

 ```
 ## The Survey Task

-Now that you have all the needed steps, you can create the Task for the survey.
-To do so you have to create an [`RPOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) with a unique string identifier and the list of previously created steps.
+Now that you have all the needed steps, you can create the task for the survey.
+This is done by creating a [`RPOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) object with a unique string identifier and the list of previously created steps.

 ``` dart
 RPOrderedTask surveyTask = RPOrderedTask("surveyTaskID", [consentVisualStep, choiceQuestionStep, completionStep]);